Any ideas or tips would be usefull, I have 2 weeks...

 It's also recommended you think about steering clear of the borders with Liberia and Guinea (stacks of refugees putting a strain n resources, plus there are smugglers and criminal gangs - pretty lawless part of the world.).

-But that's what makes SL an adventure and not a holiday, right? almost 7 years ago
+But that's what makes SL an adventure and not a holiday, right? over 7 years ago